Bobcat tractor leads law enforcement on chase in Wilmington - WWAY TV

 WILMINGTON, NC (WWAY) – A man is in custody after leading law enforcement on a chase through New Hanover County in a Bobcat tractor.

-According to a spokeswoman with the Wilmington Police Department, a man was operating a Bobcat Skid-Steer Loader tractor in an erratic manner, at which point the New Hanover County Sheriff’s Office began pursuing him.
+According to a spokeswoman with the Wilmington Police Department, Adarious Walker, 18, was operating a Bobcat Skid-Steer Loader tractor in an erratic manner, at which point the New Hanover County Sheriff’s Office began pursuing him.
 Wilmington Police got involved as the driver made his way into city limits.

 Video shows the man driving the Bobcat through the intersection of College Road and Martin Luther King Jr. Parkway.